neilSchroeder/personal-projects/README.md

     shortest_path_stargate:
         A python program for quickly finding the shortest path between two points on a board with constraints using a directed breath first search.

+    find24:
+        A python program for very quickly finding a combination of operations on 4 numbers such that the outcome is 24.

     bw_conv_cb:
         A python program for fitting a Breit-Wigner distribution convoluted with a Crystal Ball distribution.

     public_html:
         A php/css program for setting up a public webpage which displays plots from a linux file system (https://homepages.spa.umn.edu/~schr1077/)

-    validation_tools:
-        A suite of c++ and ROOT scripts which are used for validating the CMS ECAL scales and smearings